 The Virgin Money research surveyed 1000 small business owners and real-life entrepreneurs across the UK and found that 36% of them described themselves as introverts, compared to only 15% who said they were all-out extroverts.
 The main character traits among the surveyed entrepreneurs were consideration (62%), flexibility (61%), and consideration (57%), qualities typically associated with more introverted personality types.
 Both introverts and extroverts can be business owners, but they have different approaches with their own strengths and weaknesses.
 Extroverts tend to focus on expressing and executing their own ideas, while introverts focus on the thoughts and actions of others.

 As an entrepreneur, introverts are naturally used to analyzing each other's ideas, offering thoughtful feedback, and organizing what others bring to the table.
 Persuasion and the ability to change mindsets is key in marketing for an entrepreneur, and extroverts tend to have an advantage in their ability to persuade others.
 To address their weaknesses, introverted entrepreneurs must start a business that focuses on creative thinking and independence, and one that does not require them to be the public face of the company.
 They should also encourage employees to talk and make suggestions.

 Not all entrepreneurs have personalities that exude optimism, but they all possess it deep down, largely because of this ability for detached and tenacious experimentation.
-The account has been designed for entrepreneurs, start-ups and small businesses with an annual turnover of less than £1 million, and is digital-first so that people can access their online business account however they want and wherever they are.
-Some of the most extroverted entrepreneurs may have an air of certainty and self-possession, but they are more likely to admit they are wrong than you imagine.
-Crowded rooms and small talk are never comfortable for introverts, however, if you want to introduce yourself and your business, you'll find yourself in the middle of both.
+Crowded rooms and small talk may not be comfortable for introverts, but if you want to introduce yourself and your business, you'll find yourself in the middle of both.